Interfacing R307 Optical Fingerprint Scanner with Arduino Boards for Biometric Authentication

 An optical fingerprint scanner works based on the principle of Total Internal Reflection (TIR).
-In an such a scanner, a glass prism is used to facilitate TIR.
+In such a scanner, a glass prism is used to facilitate TIR.
 Light from an LED (usually blue color) is allowed to enter through one face of the prism at a certain angle for the TIR to occur.
-The reflected light exits the prism through the other face where a lens and an image sensor (essentially camera) are placed.
+The reflected light exits the prism through the other face where a lens and an image sensor (essentially a camera) are placed.

-When there’s no finger on the prism, the light will be completely reflected off from the surface, producing a plain image in the image sensor.
+When there is no finger on the prism, the light will be completely reflected off from the surface, producing a plain image in the image sensor.
 When TIR occurs, a small amount of light is leaked to the external medium and it is called the Evanescent Wave.
 Materials with different refractive indexes (RI) interact with the evanescent wave differently.
 When we touch a glass surface, only the ridges make good contact with it.
 The valleys remain separated from the surface by air packets.
 Our skin and air have different RIs and thus affect the evanescent field differently.
 This effect is called Frustrated Total Internal Reflection (FTIR).
 This effect alters the intensities of the internally reflected light and is detected by the image sensor (see this image).
-The image sensor data is processed to produce a high contrast image which will be the digital version of the fingerprint.
+The image sensor data is processed to produce a high-contrast image which will be the digital version of the fingerprint.

-In capacitive sensors, which are more accurate and less bulky, there’s no light involved.
+In capacitive sensors, which are more accurate and less bulky, there is no light involved.
 Instead, an array of capacitive sensors are arranged on the surface of the sensor and allowed to come in contact with the finger.
 The ridges and air packets affect the capacitive sensors differently.
 The data from the sensor array can be used to generate a digital image of the fingerprint.

-R307 Construction & Disassembly
+Construction & Disassembly

-Above is a cross-sectional diagram that I made to better understand the construction (illustrative only, not a physically exact one).
+Above is a cross-sectional diagram I made to better understand the construction (illustrative only, not a physically exact one).
 Opening the module was easy; there are four Philips screws on the back.
 Unscrew them and you can remove the PCB.
 There are two PCBs; one arranged horizontally and one vertically (shown in washed green).
 These PCBs are connected by solder.
 The four blue LEDs and the touch sense pad are on the horizontal PCB.
-The vertical PCB has the image sensor, the processor and connector.
+The vertical PCB has the image sensor, the processor, and the connector.
 When inserted, the touch sense pad comes in contact with the glass block above.
 The image sensor is soldered and glued.
 Strangely, I couldn’t find any lens on it.
-May be it doesn’t need one.
+Maybe it doesn’t need one.
 The enclosure has an internal barrier to separate the light from the LEDs and the light coming out of the prism.
 On the bottom side of the prism, a black epoxy is coated which gives a high-contrast background for the fingerprint image.
-To access the prism, just remove the cap on the front.
+To access the prism, remove the cap on the front.